 The volunteer movement, which somebody called a double-edged tool cutting both ways, and a game that was not restricted in the number of its players, has spread to Belgium.
-An Association at Brussels, under government patronage has been inaugurated for the purpose of creating volunteer corps in augmentation of the regular army.
-Apropos of this a rifle tournay on a gigantic scale is announced as about to take place at Cologne.
-It is said that the first prize is to consist of one of the "castles, (not Chateaux en Espagne Anglice "castles in the air") but "on the Rhine," to wit the Schutzenburg or Marksman's castle, near Ehrenbreitsten, with towers, drawbridges, vinewards, and, appropriately onough, shooting over 600 acres.
+An Association at Brussels, under government patronage has been inaugurated for the purpose of creating volunteer corps in augmentation of the regular Apropos of this a rifle tournay on a gigantic scale is announced army. as about to take place at Cologne.
+It is said that the first prize is to consist of one of the "castles, (not Chateaux en Espagne Anglice "castles in the air") but "on the Rhine," to wit the Schutzenburg or Marksman's castle, near Ehrenbreitsten, with towers, drawbridges, vineyards, and, appropriately enough, shooting over 600 acres.

-vineyards, and, appropriately enough, shooting over 600 acres.
 Austria has, it is believed, more than hinted, that should Garibaldi seize Naples and prepare to attack Venice, she will not wait for his initiative, but, setting at nought the Villafranca engagement, proceed to oppose that general's projects wherever she can meet, and check them.
 There seems no sort of doubt that Austria and Prussia have established a complete understanding as to their joint action in case of cortain eventualities.
 The Emperor and the Prince Regent had a memorandum drawn up by their ministers for foreign affairs, containing a summary of all the questions on which it was desirable they should come to a definite arrangement.
 No act or protocol was signed at Toplitz, though a distinct pact appears to virtually exist between the potentates in question.
 From Naples, we receive intelligence that a proglamation has, been posted, declaring the town in a state of seige, in consequence, apparently, of the attack made by Garibaldi's steamer (the Veloce) upon the fort of Castellamare, and the ship moored contiguous to it, coupled with the popular commotions which were excited on the steamer's entering the harbour.
 From Constantinople we learn that the ambassadors had protested against sending Kurschid Pacha for trial as well as Ahmed Boy, and that both are to be sent back to Syria.
 A conspiracy had been detected for plundering the embassies.
 The city was in a very unsettled state.

-of the description given, in order that these disagreeable epistics may fall into the hands of their sorrowing relatives.
+fall into the hands of their sorrowing relatives.

 The session of the Central Criminal Court opened on Monday.
-There were several serious cases for trial, among the rest that of Youngman, the alleged Walworth murderer, and the two late keepers belonging to the Colney Hatch Lunatic Asylum, charged with manslaughter.
+There were several serious cases for trial, among the rest that of Youngman, the alleged Walworth murderer, and the two late keepers belonging to the Colney Hatch Lunatio Asylum, charged with manslaughter.

 Mr. Evelyn, the High Sheriff of Surrey, has come into collision with the judges a second time.
 The presiding judge having cleared the court at Guilford of the persons present, Mr. Evelyn caused to be distributed certain placards protesting against the exclusion of the public from a court of justice, and he ordered his officers not in future to obey the commands of the judge in depriving the public of admission.
 Upon this the judges ordered him into custody, and on Tuesday morning he appeared in court and delivered an address explaining and justifying the course he had pursued.
 Chief Justice Cockburn, on the other hand, delivered the decision of the Court, which was-that he had no business to act as he had done, that the Judges had the power of excluding the public, and that the High Sheriff must pay a fine of £500.
-Mr. David Wemys Jobson was found guilty on Tuesday of the

 Mr. David Wemys Jobson was found guilty on Tuesday of the charge of libelling Sir J. Ferguson, with the details of which the public are already so familiar.
-The jury recommended him to mercy on account of the state of his health, and sentence was postponed.
+The jury recommended him to merey on ac-count of the state of his health, and sentence was postponed.